kburchfiel/rope/README.md

 **Disclaimer with regard to the added-in outlines:**

 I am a Plover enthusiast, but I am not a professional stenotypist, and I am still working on building my speed.
-Although I think my outline additions will help me boost my speed, I don't have any proof that these outlines will be faster than the original outlines also listed.
+Although I think my outline additions will help me boost my speed, I don't have any proof that these outlines will be faster than the original outlines also listed; in fact, they may end up being slower.
 Therefore, use these new outlines at your own risk!
 (This applies to all outline additions in ROPE, not just to my single-word outline additions.)

 **ource for the original frequency list and frequency stats:

 The words in ROPE's single-word deck and their corresponding frequency statistics come from the New General Service List Website (http://www.newgeneralservicelist.org/ ) (Browne, C., Culligan, B., and Phillips, J).
 The "NGSL Stats & Frequencies to 34K" list was the main source of words and is available at http://www.newgeneralservicelist.org/s/NGSL-101-with-SFI.xlsx .

+P.S: Don't assume anything I say in the stories to be true!
+There's a ton of made-up information, but it's all there to help you learn the outlines for these words.
+In addition, mentions of products or companies in stories does not constitute endorsement of those products and services.

 Citations for the NGSL, which also contributed material for this list: